 The de l’Aqueduc station is a Hydro-Québec electrical sub-station in Lasalle and part of the electrical network of the greater Montreal region.
 The building evaluated by Sensequake contained a large amount of mechanical and electrical equipment which control the circulation of current to the local transformers.

 Being a 1-story building, the majority of the testing was conducted on the roof to more properly examine the flexibility and the modal properties of the structure in the event of an earthquake.
-The presence of high-voltage wires around the building needed to be taken into account during the designing our test.
+The presence of high-voltage wires around the building needed to be taken into account during the designing of our test.
 The results obtained helped Hydro-Québec update their pre-existing finite element models.

 Our testing campaign featured: